Gautam-J/optimizers-visualized/README.md

 <img src="./readme_media/HimmelBlauSGD3e_2.gif" height=500>

-It only converges when the learning rate is further lowered to 0.01, still overshooting at the early iterations.
+It only converges when the learning rate is further lowered to 0.01, still overshooting during the early iterations.

 <img src="./readme_media/HimmelblauSGDe1_2.gif" height=500>

-### Root Mean Squared Propagation
+### Root Mean Square Propagation

 RMSProp with the default hyperparameters, except the learning rate.